-In case the 1952 Brussels Arrest Convention is applicable arrest of a ship is only allowed for maritime claims as defined in the Convention.
-If Dutch law applies a ship may be arrested for any type of claim.
+Conservatory arrest of ships flying the flag of a Contracting State, is only allowed for maritime claims as defined in the Convention.
+Ships flying the flag of a Non-Contracting State may be arrested for any type of claim.

 Except for Russian State Owned vessels; yes.